eiramada/RecipeVault/recipe-vault-app/README.md

 **Core Features to Focus On**
 - Recipe Management: Allow users to add, view, and edit recipes.
+- Saving & Firebase hosting
 - Basic Search: Implement basic search functionality for recipes.
+- Menu Planning: Provide a simple interface for users to plan their meals.
 - Shopping List: Enable users to generate and manage shopping lists from recipes.
-- Menu Planning: Provide a simple interface for users to plan their meals.
 - User Authentication: Ensure users can register, login, and reset passwords.